Specialists in proprietary estoppel claims

-We specialise in proprietary estoppel claims and deal with cases on a No Win, No Fee basis on a nationwide basis.
+We deal with proprietary estoppel cases on a No Win, No Fee basis nationwide.

-We operate a free legal helpline which you can call on 0333 888 0404 if you feel that you have a proprietary estoppel claim and would like a free legal assessment.
+We operate a free legal helpline which you can call on 0333 888 0404 if you feel that you may have a claim and would like a free legal assessment.

 The farm inheritance dispute